UMWEDU/umw-careercenter-sync/_pages/veterans-resources.md

 </div>
 <div class="left-list">

-GOOGLE SVA SCHOLARSHIP <span class="click-more"><a>READ MORE </a></span>Veterans pursuing computer science or a related degree field may be eligible to receive a $10,000 scholarship from Google and the Student Veterans of America.
+GOOGLE SVA SCHOLARSHIP: Veterans pursuing computer science or a related degree field may be eligible to receive a $10,000 scholarship from Google and the Student Veterans of America.

 THE WHITE HOUSE The full impact of the Post-9/11 GI Bill can be understood through this 2013 White House press release that showcases the one-millionth veteran to become the recipient of the bill’s benefits.
 Veterans may find this veteran’s story encouraging as they embark on their own adventures to make use of the Post-9/11 GI Bill.
 <div class="veteran-main-block">